shaphon/ModtheArk/README.md

 3.You can use LoadAsset.LoadAsset.moded_asset to get the Dictionary<string, AssetBundle>.
 ModtheArk Will read AssetBundle into this Dictionary when game starts.
-The Keys are `filepath` of `.asset`(See :Before you start modding)
-4. you can use the `AssetObjectKey`
+The Keys are `filepath` of `.asset`(See :Before you start modding) 4.You can use the Method ` static public T LoadFromAsset<T>(string key) where T : UnityEngine.Object` in ` LoadAsset.LoadAsset` class to get your Object. the key is `AssetObjectKey` , which is in a format of `AssetBundle+filepath:ObjectPath`

 4.Please Use Unity of version `2018.4.32f1` to make AssetBundles.
 You Can download it from https://unity3d.com/get-unity/download/archive

 5.if the `filepath` of your .asset file is  `Yourmodname-ModtheArk\\yourmodname-modtheark.asset`, it will be read as the Default AssetBundle.

-If one Object in your  Default AssetBundle have a path of the format "Assets\\Yourmodname-ModtheArk\\somepath" , you can call
+If one Object in your  Default AssetBundle have a path of the format "Assets\\Yourmodname-ModtheArk\\somepath" , it's `AssetObjectKey` will have a simple form of `Yourmodname-ModtheArk\\somepath`.

 ### LoadPNG
 You can put .png files under `Yourmodname-ModtheArk` folder